Baltimore Salvation Army emergency assistance programs.

-Across Baltimore as well as the greater Maryland region, the non-profit Salvation Army is known for its ability to help the low income and those who are faced with an unexpected emergency.
+Across the city and county of Baltimore, the non-profit Salvation Army is known for its ability to help the low income and those who are faced with an unexpected emergency.
 They provide assistance to families quickly and compassionately, and can help the needy and low income.
-Examples of some of the financial and emergency assistance offered includes free food, lodging, utilities assistance, clothing, furniture, and rental help.
+Examples of some of the financial emergency assistance offered includes free food, lodging, utilities assistance, clothing, free school supplies or Christmas toys, furniture, and rental help.

 Other resources are offered for Baltimore families as part of the basic needs service.
 This includes weekly Lifeskills development programs, emergency response to fires, floods and other disasters, supportive social services for families and individuals, and senior and elderly programs.
 The Salvation Army operates four Family Service Centers across Baltimore County in order to help meet the immediate and short-term needs of thousands of individuals and low income families.